maptiler/foss4g-workshop/README.md

 Check you can see added bicycle table.
 Go to Browser/PostGIS/osm_buenos_aires/public/osm_bicycle_linestring and double-click on it.
 Bicycle paths should be added to map canvas.

-#### Add basemap for context
+#### Add basemap for context via MapTiler plugin

-Go to Plugins/Manage and Install plugins.../All ans search for `MapTiler`
+1. Go to Plugins/Manage and Install plugins.../All and search for `MapTiler`
+2. Right-click on MapTiler in Browser and add API key `XorxtpkRV4o7B7Ssqzg6`
+3. Add Streets map

 #### Add GeoJSON to QGIS